-IEEE Pulse Editor-in-Chief, Ahmed Morsy, recently spoke with Nicholas Kostikis, Ph.D. candidate, who works in the company’s research and development, about their motivation for tackling movement disorders.
+IEEE Pulse recently spoke with Nicholas Kostikis (pictured below), Ph.D. degree candidate with the Department of Applied Informatics, University of Macedonia, who works on the company’s research and development team, about its motivation for tackling movement disorders.

-Ahmed Morsy: Why did you choose to focus on Parkinson’s disease?
+Ahmed Morsy: Why did you choose to focus on PD?

-More than 4% of people diagnosed with Parkinson’s disease are actually less than 50 years of age, and most of these people will live with their disease for two or more decades.
-During the early years of Parkinson’s, the patients respond well to the dopaminergic medication and the visits to their treating physician can be sparse.
-However, as the disease progresses, the response to the medication deteriorates and the patients suffer from fluctuations and side effects.
+More than 4% of people diagnosed with PD are actually younger than 50 years of age, and most of them will live with their disease for two or more decades.
+During the early years of PD, the patients respond well to the dopaminergic medication, and the visits to their treating physician can be sparse.
+However, as the disease progresses, the response to the medication deteriorates, and the patients suffer from fluctuations and side effects.
 During fluctuations, the patients start to feel their symptoms much earlier than the next scheduled medication intake, which can be rather frustrating and demoralizing.
-They also suffer from severe side-effects, namely dyskinesias.
-Dyskinesias can be so prominent that most people usually mistake drug induced dyskinesias as Parkinson’s disease cardinal symptoms.
+To make matters worse, side effects, namely, dyskinesias, can be so prominent that most people usually mistake druginduced dyskinesias as PD cardinal symptoms.

 AM: What market gap was PD Neurotechnology founded to fill?

-NK: As I mentioned before, as the disease progresses, Parkinson’s disease patients suffer from severe medication side-effects, namely dyskinesias.
-To make matters worse, the response to their medication deteriorates and their medication starts wearing off at irregular and seemingly random intervals, leaving them with symptoms well before their next scheduled dose.
-However, these unfortunate effects would not be particularly detrimental for the patients’ daily living if their treating physicians could be made aware of each patients’ situation and respond timely to address the symptoms.
-However, it is typical for Parkinson’s disease patients to schedule an appointment with their physician many months later than the onset of dyskinesias or wearing off symptoms.
+NK: As I mentioned before, as the disease progresses, PD patients suffer from severe medication side effects.
+Also, the response to their medication deteriorates, and their medication starts wearing off at irregular and seemingly random intervals, leaving them with symptoms well before their next scheduled dose.
+However, these unfortunate effects would not be particularly detrimental for the patient’s daily living if their treating physicians could be made aware of each patient’s situation and respond (in a timely manner) to address the symptoms.
+However, it is typical for PD patients to schedule an appointment with their physician many months later than the onset of dyskinesias or wearing off of symptoms.

-To make matters worse, when that appointment actually takes place, the treating physicians rely heavily on patients’ testimony and diaries to adjust the medication regimen.
-During a routine half-hour clinical examination, it is very difficult for the healthcare professional to observe the patient’s disease symptoms and prescribe the correct adjustments in timings and dosages in order to optimize symptom alleviation.
+When that appointment actually takes place, the treating physicians rely heavily on patients’ testimony and diaries to adjust the medication regimen.
+During a routine half-hour clinical examination, it is very difficult for the healthcare professional to observe the patient’s disease symptoms and prescribe the correct adjustments in timings and dosages to optimize symptom alleviation.

-The PDMonitor® is a non-invasive continuous home monitoring system, built to be used by patients with Parkinson’s disease.
-Its intended use is to record a patient’s activity and movement patterns in a long-term fashion throughout the day and provide actionable knowledge to her or his treating physician on a daily basis.
-This is an entirely new treatment protocol and currently there is no established market for a product like PDMonitor® and the service it can offer.
-PD Neurotechnology aims to disrupt the current paradigm of chronic disease management and empower patients, who will be the principal focus in a subscription-based treatment protocol, able to own their data, transfer them at will and offer their potential treating physicians a full history of their disease progression, medication regimens, and important disease-related events.
+The PDMonitor is a noninvasive, continuous home-monitoring system, built to be used by patients with PD.
+Its intended use is to record patient activity and movement patterns in a long-term fashion throughout the day and provide actionable knowledge to the treating physician on a daily basis.
+This is an entirely new treatment protocol, and, currently, there is no established market for a product like PDMonitor and the service it can offer.
+PD Neurotechnology aims to disrupt the current paradigm of chronic disease management and empower patients (who will be the principal focus in a subscription-based treatment protocol) to own their data, transfer them at will, and offer their potential treating physicians a full history of their disease progression, medication regimens, and important disease-related events.

 AM: What is the nature of the product technology?

 Movement information derived from the recordings is translated to disease symptoms with correlated intensities.
-In the graphical representations other information such as nutrition, actual medication intake as it is recorded by the patient, and activity can be optionally superimposed onto the graphs to provide actionable insight to the healthcare professional and help in acquiring a deep understanding of the patient’s fluctuations and symptom severity (Figure 3).
+In the graphical representations, other information such as nutrition, actual medication intake (as it is recorded by the patient), and activity can optionally be superimposed onto the graphs to provide actionable insights for the healthcare professional and help in acquiring a deep understanding of the patient’s fluctuations and symptom severity.

 AM: How did you make the shift from research to entrepreneurship?
 How hard was that transition?

-NK: For many years research has been a side-project for me because I wasn’t well-funded and I was always working as a professional software engineering instructor or a software developer.
-It was a blessing for me to actually put everything else on hold and be dedicated to building a medical product, which would be heavily relying on research but also being developed according to the highest standards and requirements.
+NK: For many years, research has been a side project for me because I wasn’t wellfunded and I was always working as a professional software engineering instructor or a software developer.
+It was a blessing for me to actually put everything else on hold and be dedicated to building a medical product, which would heavily rely on research but also be developed according to the highest standards and requirements.

 AM: What is the biggest challenge you are facing now?

 NK: The one thing I wasn’t fully prepared for was the huge time and effort required to follow the processes and prepare the documents necessary for regulatory compliance.
-Everyone in our team were more or less experienced with research, innovation, software product development life cycle, and verification and validation methods, but to actually put this in a quality management system, applying the traceability rules and complying with all the regulations and standards required by the MEDDEVs and the Medical Device Directive (MDD) means long hours and real dedication.
+Everyone on our team was more or less experienced with research, innovation, the software product development life cycle, and verification and validation methods.
+But to actually put this in a quality management system, applying the traceability rules and complying with all the regulations and standards required by the European Union’s MEDDEV directives and its Medical Device Directive means long hours and real dedication.